jruusu/client-cert-demo/README.md

 CRL

 # Acknowledgements
-This stuff is inspired by mostly based on [an article by Nate Good](http://nategood.com/client-side-certificate-authentication-in-ngi).
+This stuff is inspired by and mostly based on [an article by Nate Good](http://nategood.com/client-side-certificate-authentication-in-ngi).

 We're using Brian Cantoni's [Echo Service](http://www.cantoni.org/2012/01/08/simple-webservice-echo-test) to check our headers.

 Much appreciated.
 Thanks!

+# Further reading
+* On running your own Certificate Authority: https://jamielinux.com/blog/category/CA/